vegaprotocol/specs/specs/0025-governance.md

 This action is binary:
  - a user can either say yes to a proposal
  - or no
- A user can vote as many time as needed.
+ A user can vote as many time as needed, only the last vote will be accounted for into the final decision for the proposal.

 # Reference-level explanation